Queens & Nucs are now on-sale for the 2023 season.

 Importance of purity in the Russian bee

 In 2017 researchers at the Agricultural Research Lab in Baton Rouge, LA. tested hybrid Russian queens from six different bee suppliers for Varroa mite tolerance.
 Hybrid queens included Russian queens mated to Italian drones, Italian queens mated to Russian drones, and non-certified Russian drones and queens.
-None showed mite tolerance equal or near the level of RHBA Russians.
-This supports the importance of having both drone source and queens from RHBA certified apiaries.
+None showed mite tolerance equal to or near the level of RHBA Russians.
+This supports the importance of having both drone sources and queens from RHBA-certified apiaries.
 Maintenance of stock and annual testing of breeding queens is only being done by the RHBA and Baton Rouge ARS-USDA Bee Lab.
-Second and third-generation Russian queens not being raised by following RHBA protocols, with required testing and review, lose their mite tolerance.
-When buying “hybrid” Russians (any Russian not acquired from an RHBA certified apiary) plan to test for hygienic behavior.
-Do not assume you have mite tolerant bees.
+Second and third-generation Russian queens are not being raised by following RHBA protocols, with required testing and review.
+Without the testing to measure their level of mite tolerance and the lab tests to confirm their DNA, they lose their mite tolerance.
+When buying “hybrid” Russians (any Russian not acquired from an RHBA-certified apiary) plan to test for mite sensitive behavior.
+Do not assume you have mite-tolerant bees.

 Ordering & Pickup Instructions